Severson-Group/docs.amdc.dev/source/accessories/amds/mainboard/index.md

 ## Features

-- Can connect up to 8 sensor daughter cards.
+- Can connect up to 8 sensor cards.
 - Can communicate with an external controller (like AMDC).
 An external controller can obtain the measurement results and also is allowed to control the digital conversion process.
 - Robust differential IO communication is used to transmit sensor data to an external controller.
-- High throughput of up to 1 MSPS (depending on ADC device on daughter cards).
+- High throughput of up to 1 MSPS (depending on ADC device on sensor cards).

 ## Block Diagram and SPI Connection Configuration

-The eight daughter cards (DC) transmit data to the STM32 MCU using standard SPI protocol.
-The daughter cards are grouped into four pairs of daisy chain connections.
+The eight sensor cards transmit data to the STM32 MCU using standard SPI protocol.
+The sensor cards are grouped into four pairs of daisy chain connections.
 See the following block diagram.

 ![](images/Measurementboard_REVD.svg)

 ![](images/Motherboard_3d.png)

-The daughter cards can be connected in daisy chain pair configuration (D) or single SPI configuration (S).
+The sensor cards can be connected in daisy chain pair configuration (D) or single SPI configuration (S).
 The daisy chain configuration will have a throughput of 500 kSPS.
-If the number of daughter cards is less than or equal to four, then a single SPI configuration can be used to get higher throughput.
+If the number of sensor cards is less than or equal to four, then a single SPI configuration can be used to get higher throughput.
 This single SPI configuration will have a throughput of 1 MSPS.
 The configuration can be changed using jumpers (P9, P10, P15, P16) as shown in the following figure.

 ![](images/Jumper_modes.png)